Mahad410/taotnpwaft/website/WEBSITE.md

 ## Settings (settings.html)

 These are settings specific to user space.
-Admin priviledges may have a little more.
+Admin privileges may have a little more.

 [Privacy] [Display] [Language] [ActivityLog] [PreferencesForFeed]